“Measurement is fabulous. Unless you're busy measuring what's easy to measure as opposed to what's important” –Seth Godin.

 - Jaeger UI - Web UI for Jaeger.

-Keeping track of everything is a very important aspect in my opinion.
-And when it comes to tracking the performance of your application, which is an important aspect for any system, these two tools will certainly help you track what you need to track and that too without any hassle.
+Keeping track of everything is a very important aspect, in my opinion.
+And when it comes to tracking the performance of your application, which is an important aspect of any system, these two tools will certainly help you track what you need to track, and that too without any hassle.
 It is very easy to instrument your applications with these two because of the rapport with almost any ecosystem.
-So, if you are looking for an end to end distributed system to trace and monitor your complex architectures, you know where and what to look for.
+So, if you are looking for an end-to-end distributed system to trace and monitor your complex architectures, you know where and what to look for.